Frequently Asked Questions

 Yes, we anticipate that most student-led groups will continue to operate with a combination of in-person and virtual experiences.
 During the Spring Quarter, for instance, Booth’s student group OUTreach celebrated Pride Month with a virtual version of the Pink Party, the group’s traditional celebration of LGBTQ+ culture, while Booth’s Dance Club put together a virtual music video to inspire students during the spring stay-at-home orders.
 Students attending in-person gatherings should adhere to CDC guidelines and local ordinances.

 We are committed to facilitating meetings, performances, exhibits, social activities, and other events in our adapted environment with strict maintenance of health and safety requirements.
-In the coming weeks we will share additional information about Autumn Quarter events and activities.
+For more information, please review this announcement.

 See the UChicago Forward website for details on the university’s reopening plans.